groonga/groonga/doc/source/reference/token_filters/token_filter_stem.rst

 ``TokenFilterStem`` stems tokenized token.

 You need to install an additional package to using ``TokenFilterStem``.
-For more detail of how to installing an additional package, see `how to install each OS <http://groonga.org/docs/install.html>`_ .
+For more detail of how to installing an additional package, see :doc:`/install` .

 Syntax
 ------